-Eric Kokish of Montreal, Canada, is a recognized expert of the game and has been very successful in bridge, and even though he has not played frequently in the last few years, Kokish remains among the top all-time Canadian players.
-He has won two North American championships, the Vanderbilt Knockout Teams and the Men's Board-a-Match Teams.
-He has also earned two silver medals in international play, one in the World Open Pairs in 1978 and the second in the 1995 Bermuda Bowl.
-Eric has finished third three times in the prestigious Rosenblum Cup.
+Eric Kokish of Montreal, Canada, was a recognized expert of the game and was very successful in bridge, and is ranked among the top all-time Canadian players.
+He won two North American championships, the Vanderbilt Knockout Teams and the Men's Board-a-Match Teams.
+He also earned two silver medals in international play, one in the World Open Pairs in 1978 and the second in the 1995 Bermuda Bowl.
+Eric finished third three times in the prestigious Rosenblum Cup.

-Although he is the author of the Montreal Relay, he does not regard it as one of his highest bridge accomplishments, and has stated he considers it to be a convention rather than a system, one of many to be added to the modern 2/1 bidding style.
-Further, he now thinks it is suitable only for beginners.
-But many players believe that with some work, as outlined here, it can become an entire bidding system capable of being used at the highest levels of play.
-Eric Kokish may have abandoned his idea too soon.
+Although he was the author of the nascent Montreal Relay, he did not regard it as one of his best bridge ideas, and later stated he considered it to be a convention rather than a system, one of many to be added to the modern 2/1 bidding style.
+Further, years later, he said he thought it only suitable for beginners.
+However, many players today believe that with some work, as outlined here, it can become an entire bidding system capable of being used at the highest levels of play.
+Some experts now believe that Eric Kokish may have abandoned his idea too soon.

-Mr. George Kennedy probably laid the groundwork for this convention in 1965 when he wrote a booklet describing his bidding methods, but the convention as outlined by Kokish was first published in a 1974 issue of The Bridge World magazine - volume 45, number 11.
+Mr. George Kennedy probably laid the groundwork for the basic foundation of the concept in 1965 when he wrote a booklet describing his bidding methods, but the convention as outlined by Kokish was first published in a 1974 issue of The Bridge World magazine - volume 45, number 11.

-And Becky Bray and Margart Matheson wrote a two-part article for the Bridge Bulletin that appeared in the July and August issues in 2009.
+Becky Bray and Margart Matheson wrote a two-part article on a variation of the Montreal Relay that appeared in the July and August, 2009, issues of the the Bridge Bulletin.

 You may ask who the heck is Roy Wilson to write this?
-I am a Gold Life Master and was introduced to this system by Jan Wickersham, another Gold Life Master, about eight years ago and we play it together and with our other partners as well.
+I am a Diamond Life Master and was introduced to this system by Jan Wickersham, also a Diamond Life Master, in 2004 and we play it together and our other partners as well.
 All of them have contributed ideas to what I have here.
-Special thanks to Laurie Silton, John Barrow and Gabrielle Sill.
+Special thanks to Jan Wickersham, Laurie Silton, John Barrow and Gabrielle Sill.
 We play in the Pasadena, California area.
-I also want to thank Bob Locke, a player in the Sacramento area, who has provided many valuable suggestions for improving the version of Blackwood outlined here.
+I also want to thank Bob Locke, a player in the Sacramento area, who has provided many valuable suggestions for improving Major Suit Keycard, which is our version of Blackwood.

-What's the advantage claimed by the Montreal Relay?
+What's the advantage claimed by this Montreal Relay System?
 It's the ability to pinpoint a 5-card major in responder's hand at the 1-level, and also the ability to play a 4-4 fit with the opening bidder, presumably the stronger hand, being the declarer.
-With the addition of other agreements this convention can be made into a system.
+That was the extent of the original convention, but with the addition of other agreements this convention can be made into a complete system.

 Different bidding systems enjoy unique advantages over other systems, which is generally why players adopt them, and perhaps the Montreal Relay System described here could be considered as an eclectic collection of conventions and agreements taken from other systems, but of course with its own unique set of bids.
 One of the major advantages enjoyed by the Precision bidding system is the knowledge that any opening bid except 1 is limited to no more than 16 HCP.
 This system employing the Montreal Relay described here also limits the strength of the opening 1-level bids to no more than 17 points, which means that jump rebids are usually unnecessary, but when they are used they often describe a hand with distributional values rather than points.
 Also, this Relay system finds 5-3 major suit fits much more quickly, an advantage when responder has a weak hand.
 The third advantage is the ability to have the opener be the declarer in 4-4 major suit fits.
 Most bridge players recognize that when the lead comes up to the stronger hand the declarer has an advantage in being the last to play.
 This is the same advantage provided by Jacoby Transfer bids.